hrisoved/personal-blog-2.0/personal-blog-master/data/authors/default.md

 # twitter:
 linkedin: https://www.linkedin.com/in diana-hrisovescu-a57b341b7/
 github: https://github.com/hrisoved/
 text1: Hi, I’m Diana, a STEM enthusiast with a background in Computer Science and Business.
 I’m deeply fascinated by neuroscience, cognitive psychology, and design.
-I enjoying learning languages and creating things, whether that's designing, programming and other crafts.
+I enjoy language learning and creative processes, whether that's designing, programming and other crafts.
 text2: As an entrepreneur at heart, I thrive on solving complex problems, and exploring how technology intersects with the science of human behavior.
 I love teaching and mentoring young builders :)